 In the online world, sometimes you hardly have control over your actions.
 What do I mean by this?
-Consider a case where you receive an email with a file attached, complete with viruses or some other kind of malware.
+Consider a case where you receive an email with a file attached, complete with viruses or malware.
 What do you do?
-Unaware of the file’s real nature you click open and invite viruses and other malware to infect your computer.
+Unaware of the file’s real nature, you click open and invite viruses and other malware to infect your computer.
 How about having software that gives you detailed data about any file on your computer before you open it?

 FiletypeID is written in Python based on PyQt4 and TrIDLib.
 It has the ability to quickly and accurately analyze any suspicious file on your PC.
 As of now, the program includes about 4697 file-type definitions.

 The program allows you to conveniently save a result in an easy-to-manage HTML format document and share it with your friends to get a second opinion, in case something looks suspicious.